LeonSchiffer/MatatInterviewTest/README.md

 ## Production
 - The follwing project is hosted in https://matat.grgbishal.com
 - It has its **_APP_ENV_** set to **_testing_** (So the scheduler runs every minute, further more explanation in the _**Kernel.php**_ section below)
-- The swagger API documentation is hosted here: https://leonschiffer.github.io/MatatInterviewTestSwagger
+- The swagger API documentation is hosted here: https://leonschiffer.github.io/MatatInterviewTestSwagger (You can call the API directly from there)
 - This project has **_deploy.yml_** in **_.github/workflows_** folder which will automatically deploy new changes from main branch to production server

 ## Setting up